Pokemon Tokyo Experiences And Attractions (2026 Guide For Pokemon Fans!)

 It makes sense that hotels in the city are capitalising on the popularity of Pokemon in Tokyo by offering themed rooms and Pokemon stays throughout the year.
 I’ve added these below, so you can stay in a Pokemon room and really immerse yourself on your Pokemon Tokyo trip!

 - Miramu Tokyo.
 Miramu is a chain of apart-hotels with branches all over Tokyo.
 And in the summer they announced that they will be launching special Pokemon rooms.
 These will have Pokemon all over the walls, a giant Snorlax on the bed, and even a Pokemon goody bag on arrival.
-These rooms are popula and often sell out.
+We are very excited to announce that we’ve booked to stay in one of these rooms next month and a full review will follow.
+These rooms are popular and often sell out.
 Check prices and availability here.

 - Grand Hyatt Hotel Tokyo Summer.
 Between June 20 and August 31, the Grand Hyatt launch a special Pokemon Summer event.
 You can stay in special Pokemon themed rooms and the hotel also offers special Pokemon menus with items like Pikachu pancakes and a Bulbasaur burger.
 Check prices and availability here.